International Gilbert and Sullivan Festival: Venues and fringe events

 All of the competition and the weekend professional performances have been given on the Festival's main stage.
 From 1994 to 2013, that was the Frank Matcham-designed 900-seat Buxton Opera House.
 From 2014 to 2022, the main stage was the 1,100-seat Royal Hall in Harrogate, another Matcham-designed theatre.
+In 2023 all of the Festival's main stage performances returned to the Buxton Opera House.
 These performances are nearly always accompanied by the "National Festival Orchestra".
-In 2023 the Festival is set to return to Buxton.
 A review of a 2010 performance noted, "The music was up to [the Festival's] usual high standard, with the orchestra (leader, Sally Robinson) ... giving a superb and sprightly reading of the Overture and score throughout."
+A 2024 review thought the orchestra "plays with real finesse and lyricism, with Murray Hipkin’s direction bringing out many an eloquent detail of Sullivan’s scoring".
 The Festival also hosts dozens of performances and fringe activities in smaller venues.
 In Buxton, these include the 360-seat Pavilion Arts Centre.
-In Harrogate, some fringe performances were held in the 500-seat Harrogate Theatre and others at various venues in and around the town, including at the Festival's purpose-built theatre next door to the Royal Hall.
+In Harrogate, some fringe performances were held in the 500-seat Harrogate Theatre and others at various venues in and around the town.

 The "fringe" activities have included performances, master classes and lectures by members of the original D'Oyly Carte Opera Company (such as Valerie Masterson, Thomas Round, Gillian Knight, Kenneth Sandford, John Ayldon and John Reed) and other professionals, and a late night Festival Club, where cabaret performances are given each evening after the opera, and sometimes a G&S singalong is conducted.
 Some years have included scholarly symposia, and rarely revived works by Gilbert or separately by Sullivan are also seen.
 There is also a G&S memorabilia fair, providing a chance for collectors and gift hunters to buy and sell G&S recordings, DVDs, books, scores, figurines and other items of interest.
-Fringe events also include recitals, concerts, lectures and productions of lesser-known works by Gilbert without Sullivan, Sullivan without Gilbert, works that played as companion pieces with the Gilbert and Sullivan operas during their original productions and other Victorian and Edwardian works.
+Fringe events also include recitals, concerts, lectures, singalongs, Sunday church services that include Sullivan's liturgical music, and productions of lesser-known works by Gilbert without Sullivan, Sullivan without Gilbert, works that played as companion pieces with the Gilbert and Sullivan operas during their original productions and other Victorian and Edwardian works.